 There are two lock shoes #25 in every tilt or T&T steering column.
+Both shoes pivot on a small pin #27 that is part of the housing #24.
+They engage a pin #50 that is part of the support #49.
 They alternate locking the steering column tilt head one at a time.
 The Corvette T&T column has one shoe with four engagement slots while the other shoe has three slots.
 This results in seven tilt positions in a Saginaw adjustable steering column.
 That is why if you have one bad shoe or the pin is worn where only one shoe pivots, it is possible that your column head may feel loose at every other tilt position.